blackholeorbit/nullbit/Static ain't always noise.md

 ## Solution:

-I fired up Kali Linux after downloading both the static binary and BASH script.
+I fired up Kali Linux and downloaded both the static binary and BASH script.
 I moved to the Downloads directory and ran a 'ls' on it to view them, then ran the BASH script against the binary.

 ```